 175g Juvela gluten free mix or gluten free SR flour

 1 teaspoon of *bicarbonate of soda

 ½ teaspoon of *nutmeg

-For the cream cheese frosting enough to decorate 12 cupcakes – you will only need half this quantity if you would prefer to spread the frosting on the top of each cupcake rather than pipe it on.
+For the cream cheese frosting enough to decorate 12 cupcakes (halve the quantity should you wish to spread rather than pipe the frosting)

 200g unsalted butter (leave out to soften slightly, for about ½hr before you need it)

 400g icing sugar, sifted

 To decorate (optional)

 *Sugar carrots, grated orange zest or chopped *walnuts

 Line a muffin tray with paper cases.